I miss the Zellwood Corn Festival.

 Zellwood is a small town on US-441 about 25 miles northwest of Orlando.

-Today, in 2017, it is a one traffic light town, but for 40 years up until 2013, it was the home of the annual Zellwood Corn Festival.
+Today it is a one traffic light town, but for 40 years up until 2013, it was the home of the annual Zellwood Corn Festival.

 It's official name might have been the Zellwood Sweet Corn Festival, but most of us who went to it did not pay any attention to the "sweet" adjective.